310mc/https-310mc.github.io-tl/source/_posts/other/deno_and_gundam.md

 <link rel="stylesheet" href="/cssfolder/removewidth.css">

-*Big thank you to <a href="https://twitter.com/xvxaerial/status/1810474067209904433" target="_blank">BlueBoundary</a> for fact-checking and supplementing with more information!* Please check out the link for BlueBoundary’s document compiling tokusatsu references in Enstars!
+*Big thank you to <a href="https://twitter.com/xvxaerial/status/1810474067209904433" target="_blank">xvxaerial</a> for fact-checking and supplementing with more information!* Please check out the link for xvxaerial’s document compiling tokusatsu references in Enstars!

 ## Context